aluxian/aluxian.com/README.md

 **Goodies**
 GulpJadeSass comes with a few goodies to get you going.

-1. Modernizr.js in the _html-header.jade file.
+1. Modernizr.js in the html-head.jade file.
-2. Linked to the jQuery CDN in the _footer.jade file.
+2. Linked to the jQuery CDN in the footer.jade file.
 3. Out of the box, working, three page site.

 ##Environment structure